danopolan/istqb_latex/content/1_fundamentals_of_testing.md

 # Fundamentals of Testing

 Can I write \LaTeX{} code here?
+Sure you can.
 And what about some formulas?
+That is fine as well.

 If you enable the `hybrid` option, You can mix \LaTeX{} code in Markdown!
 Inline math equations go in like so: $\omega = d\phi / dt$.
 Displaymath too: